jiayike/flutter_clock/ferris_clock/README.md

 First implementation of a Flutter project for the Flutter Clock Challenge [flutter.dev/clock](https://flutter.dev/clock).
 Please forgive me for the noob codes >.<

+## Features
+- Each beam represents the hour hand
+- When the pod is lit, it means the hour has passed
+- Minutes is shown on the beam as gradient
+- The wheel rotation represents seconds

 Light mode

 <img src='light.png' width='350'>